BMO Harris Student Checking Account Review

 Does the Smart Money Checking Account Earn Interest?

 Everyone expects to earn interest when opening a savings account—not so much when opening a checking account.

-Some checking accounts, however,
+Some checking accounts, however, do earn interest.

 But unfortunately, the Smart Money checking account isn’t one.